Ana de Armas Monologue

 Jenna Ortega: I am still that exact same girl.
 Same one.
 It’s just that I don’t know, scary music and editing can make anything seem like a horror film.
 Watch.

-[Cut to the same Colgate commercial edited as a horror film] [Cut back to Jenna Ortega]
+[Cut to the same Colgate commercial edited as a horror film]

 I love horror movies, but honestly, I don’t get scared very easily.
 Part of the reason I actually wanted to come host SNL is that I wanted to face my biggest fear – happy, extroverted people who are always trying to perform.
 But everyone here has been so kind and this week has been a dream come true.
 You know, I’ve got a couple of friends here tonight including one of my co stars from Wednesday, Fred Armisen.